The Northern Prairie

 We should not forget that our location near the 49th parallel has its advantages, namely our fast and furious summers, filled with long days of sunlight and brief, cool nights.

 •Annual flowers perform better the farther north you go.
-For instance, trailing petunias planted in the ground have grown almost twice as large in the Red River Valley as they have in the Twin Cities.
-Because they usually don’t experience as much heat as their counterparts to the south, annuals last deeper into the season as well.
+In our gardens, for instance, trailing petunias planted in the ground have grown almost twice as large as they have only two-hundred miles south.
+Because they usually don’t experience as much heat as their counterparts to the south, blooming annuals last deeper into the season as well.

 •Impatiens and begonias in particular grow larger in the north, sometimes by as much as double, and last longer through the season.
 In Iowa, Illinois and farther south, annual flower beds are often exhausted by late July.
 In our area, they can be spectacular well into October—and because the annual plants grow so large in our area, you only have to plant half as many!